Managing (linguistic) diversity in MNCs

 Two steps to enable change

-Our starting premise was that in order to fully embed inclusion in organisational structures and practise, we first need to think differently about diversity and differences so that we can then act differently.
+Our starting premise was that in order to fully embed inclusion in organisational structures and practice, we first need to think differently about diversity and differences so that we can then act differently.
 Not only is it important to view diversity as a positive force, but it is also crucial to look critically at how we approach differences.
 Viewing differences in simple binary terms such as “white” and “non-white” can inadvertently entrench perceptions and perpetuate images of foreignness and distance.
 It can mask variety, for example in relation to neurodiversity, and the changing, fluid nature of categories, as the case of gender clearly illustrates.

 Therefore, we argue that we need to approach differences in a nuanced way.
 We need to start by challenging simple, dualistic thinking about differences, common in everyday thinking, and instead embrace their fluidity.
 This is a steppingstone for initiating a change in practice.
 Acting differently requires a holistic approach focused on both members of the dominant and non-dominant groups which promotes collective reciprocal efforts.
 We see reciprocity, when consistently implemented, as a foundational principle enabling a change in action.
 The figure below summarises how these two steps move us from organisational exclusion to organisational inclusion.